About the Fab Foundation

 Her passion for art, design, science, and technology led her to the maker world.
 She saw the power of sharing how to use an Arduino or create a 3D Model using CAD software, can change a young person’s world.
 An alumni of Smith College, she graduated from Harvard Graduate School of Education and earned a Master’s of Education degree in Technology, Innovation, and Education.
 Alethea is a maker, creator, innovator, an educator, and a learner.

-Fab Forum International Coordinator, Special Projects Consultant
+Fab Foundation Forum Project Manager, Special Projects Consultant

 As a Product Designer from Universidad del Norte, Barranquilla (Colombia) and with a Master’s Degree in Project Management from IEP Madrid, Norella’s early approach in the Fab Lab World came when she discovered through a tweet what a fab lab was, she became an intern at Fab Lab Barcelona (Spain) in 2012.
 Later in 2015, she became part of the Fab Lat Network (Latinoamerica), becoming the Regional Coordinator and finally, in 2017 she held the Fab Academy Diploma at Fab Lab Santiago (Chile), where she also co-organize the International Fab Lab Conference FAB13.